 Learn more about your rights when travelling with non-EU airlines.

-And if there are no extraordinary circumstances, if it’s just a regular flight cancellation or delay, don’t forget to claim flight compensation.
+So, if there are no extraordinary circumstances, if it’s just a regular flight cancellation or delay, don’t forget to claim flight compensation.